Nevada vs. New Mexico State NCAA Football Odds, Plays and Insights | October 9, 2021

 Nevada Stats and Trends

-- Nevada has played four games, with three wins against the spread.
+- In Nevada's four games this year, it has three wins against the spread.

 - This season, the Wolf Pack won ATS in their only game as a favorite of 31 points or more.

-- When Nevada scores more than 34.2 points, it is 2-0 against the spread and 2-0 overall.
+- Nevada is 2-0 against the spread and 2-0 overall this season when the team notches more than 34.2 points.

-- The Wolf Pack have turned the ball over two times this season, nine fewer than the Aggies have forced (11).
+- This year, the Wolf Pack have two turnovers, nine fewer than the Aggies have takeaways (11).

 - Find the latest spread and moneyline odds for Nevada at SISportsbook.